eag1ex/coingecko-exchange/README.md

 - Mobile optimized

 #### Install
-Build in `Node.js 12.0.0` and `NPM 6.9.0` in strict mode, maybe supported on higher but not tested
+Build in `Node.js 12.0.0` and `NPM 6.9.0` in strict mode, maybe supported on higher, but not tested

 ```sh
 /$ npm i